intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 * Deploy the Terraform Module in your AWS account
   * Take a screenshot of the successful deployment

-* Connect to the public ip of your EC2 instance to access the Fast Chat UI and the Stable Diffusion module  `http://yourpublicip:7860`
+* After approximately 20 minutes, connect to the public ip of your EC2 instance to access the Fast Chat UI and the Stable Diffusion module  `http://yourpublicip:7860`
   * Enter in a prompt to generate song lyrics
   * Take a screenshot of the song lyrics generated